jflamy/owlcms-tracker/docs/npm/DEVELOPER_USAGE.md

 **Workflow for Core Developers:**

-Use Option B (Linked Development) to work on both simultaneously:
+Use the linked development setup from **Scenario 3** to work on both simultaneously:

 ```bash
 # Clone both repos